 Customer Agreement: EnergyShare 2000sm

+This CUSTOMER Agreement: energyShare 2000 (this "Agreement") is entered into as of March ____, 2000 (“Effective Date”) between Jerry Golden Energy Services, LLC, a Texas limited liability company (“Golden Energy Services”) and Enron Compression Services Company, a Delaware corporation ("Customer") (each a "Party" and collectively the "Parties").

-Whereas, Reliant Energy HL&P has entered into an agreement with Jerry Golden Energy Services, LLC (Golden Energy Services) to operatea peak electric load curtailment program (EnergyShare 2000); and whereas Enron North America (Customer) is a qualified and willing participant in this program; therefore, this Agreement is entered into for the summer period beginning June 1, 2000.
+Whereas, Reliant Energy HL&P, a division of Reliant Energy Incorporated, a Texas corporation ("Reliant Energy") and Golden Energy Services have entered into an agreement for Golden Energy Services to operate and administer a peak electric load curtailment program on Reliant Energy's system ("EnergyShare 2000");

+Whereas Customer is the electric power service manager for HPL Compression Company, L.P. ("HCC"), owner of the electric motor drives (the "Drives") located at Houston Pipe Line Company's Bammel Storage Field; and

+Whereas Customer desires to participate in EnergyShare 2000 in accordance with the terms and conditions contained herein.

-1. AGREEMENT: CUSTOMER agrees to provide on-call electric load reduction by its active participation inthe EnergyShare Program.
-In return, Golden Energy Services agrees to pay cash incentives for Contracted kW (see Article 4) made available, and for kWh reduction provided on call, while this Agreement is in effect.
+1. AGREEMENT: In accordance with the terms and conditions of this Agreement, CUSTOMER agrees to cause on-call electric load reduction of the Drives by its active participation in EnergyShare 2000.
+In return, Golden Energy Services agrees to pay cash incentives to Customer for Contracted kW (see Article 4) made available, and for kWh reduction provided on call, while this Agreement is in effect.

 Following are the limits of CUSTOMER’s commitment: